 Balmain is like the Islington of Sydney, it’s a really nice area, clean and quiet.

 For families we recommend the best places to live in Sydney include the following; Leichhardt, Balmain, Coogee, Maroubra and Manly.
+These family friendly suburbs offer leafy streets, green space, public and private schools and a family friendly neighbourhood.

 Best Sydney suburbs for partying